dentity007/Project-Aurora-Echo/docs/async-inference-service.md

-# Async Inference & Workflow Architecture
+# Async Inference & Workflow Architecture (Planned)

+> **Status:** Design draft.
+The workflow described below is not wired into the
+> current FastAPI app yet.
+See `app.py` and `static/index.html` for the
+> implementation that ships today, and track the private roadmap in
+> `internal_future_plan.md`.

-This guide explains the new asynchronous inference pipeline built around `faster-whisper` (ASR) and a local vLLM deployment for LLM responses.
-It also describes how partial results reach the UI and how post-meeting workflows are triggered.
+This guide explains the upcoming asynchronous inference pipeline we intend to build around `faster-whisper` (ASR) and a local vLLM deployment for LLM responses.
+It also describes how partial results would reach the UI and how post-meeting workflows could be triggered once the redesign lands.

 ## Components